CMLKevin/pigeon-banking/README.md

-# PhantomPay
+# Agon

 A modern, minimalistic payment system for the Stoneworks Minecraft server, built with React and Node.js.

 ## Features

 - 🔐 **Secure Authentication** - JWT-based authentication with bcrypt password hashing
-- 💰 **Dual Currency System** - PhantomCoin and Stoneworks Dollar
+- 💰 **Dual Currency System** - Agon and Stoneworks Dollar
 - 🔄 **Currency Swap** - Exchange currencies at 1:1 ratio
 - 💸 **Peer-to-Peer Payments** - Send payments to other users
 - 📊 **Transaction History** - Track all your transactions
 - 👥 **User Directory** - Browse and search all registered users
+- 👑 **Admin Panel** - Comprehensive user management and analytics dashboard
+- 🎟️ **Invite System** - One-time use invite codes for controlled user registration
-- 🎨 **Modern UI** - Professional, minimalistic design inspired by Phantom
+- 🎨 **Modern UI** - Professional, minimalistic design inspired by Phantom wallet

 ## Tech Stack